Optimizing Chlorination in Water Distribution Systems via Surrogate-assisted Neuroevolution: Results

 Finally, Proximal Policy Optimization (PPO) \cite{DBLP:journals/corr/SchulmanWDRK17} was used to train a controller with the same composite reward as the first NEAT controller.
 This approach took 2.71 M steps with separate LSTMs for the actor and critic networks.
 In addition, the model disabled orthogonal initialization, started with a log-standard-deviation of 1.0 for exploration, and trained with relatively short rollout steps (32) and a large batch size (256) to stabilize updates.
 This setup was found to be most effective in preliminary experiments.

 The first observation is that PPO, NEAT, and the small and medium constant injection policies (0.3, 10 mg/L) perform very similarly.
 It turned out that NEAT and PPO training collapsed, likely due to the noisy composite reward, resulting in very small injections ($< 10^{-2}$) at all booster stations.
-Thus, it can be concluded that these policies do not suit the task well.
+Thus, such off-the-shelf methods may not be sufficient in this task.

-The second observation is that the NSGA-II agents, and NSGA-II curricular agent in particular, provided better tradeoffs for most objectives compared to random and constant injection policies.
+The second observation is that the NSGA-II agents, and the NSGA-II curricular agent in particular, provided better tradeoffs for most objectives compared to random and constant injection policies.
 Compared to 250 mg/L, NSGA-II curricular had a similar infection risk despite a $\sim$ 40\% decrease in bound violations.
 Compared to $U(0, \ 250)$, it performed 12-13x better in injection smoothness with an 18\% decrease in infection risk despite similar bound violations.

 Third, the NSGA-II (\emph{Curricular}) agent dominated the non-curricular NSGA-II agent by a wide margin across all objectives except bound violations.
-Importantly, curriculum improved infection risk by almost 30\%, alongside $\sim$ 5x and 4x decreases in fairness and smoothness.
+Importantly, the curriculum improved infection risk by almost 30\%, alongside $\sim$ 5x and 4x decreases in fairness and smoothness.

 Thus, the evaluations in \autoref{tab:agent_results} demonstrate the advantage of NSGA-II over the baseline policies and PPO, and the curricular approach over the non-curricular approach.